SongGithub/personal-infra/README.md

 - scale up the bastion ASG to 1
 - find public IP of the bastion instance
 - `ssh -A ec2-user@<the-bastion-ip>`

-*Note: Similarly, creation of the Bastion should not be inside CICD pipeline*
+*Note: Similarly, creation of the Bastion should not be inside CICD pipeline* *Note: Please ensure Bastion instance count is 0 after use, also there is a scheduled action that will scale off the Bastion ASG by 6pm everyday for security reason( to prevent cases that operators forgot to do so )*

+## EC2/ASG/ELB
+- chosen ami: `ami-09b42976632b27e9b`.
+It is a standard free tier AMI that optimised for ECS
+- `bin/deploy_cfn cfn app dev`
+- Above script will create ASG for the EC2 instances accross all 3 AZ for high availability purpose, as well as ELB that will do healh checks on instances

 ## DNS setup